 Are you are looking for new perspective and insight into the wine industry beyond the annual Wine Bloggers Conference?
-Then you should consider attending the Wine Tourism Conference.
+Then you should consider attending the Wine Marketing & Tourism Conference.
 The conference is designed primarily for leaders and representatives from the wine and tourism industries but is also of great value to bloggers looking for an insider view on wine tourism trends and developments.
 Plus, citizen bloggers who attend to cover the conference get a 50% discount – see below for details.

-The Wine Tourism Conference is not as jam packed with tasting opportunities as the Wine Blogger Conference, but the networking opportunities and chance to discover new wine regions and make contacts in a less competitive setting was key for Liza Swift of Brixchicks.
+The Wine Marketing & Tourism Conference is not as jam packed with tasting opportunities as the Wine Blogger Conference, but the networking and chance to discover new wine regions and make contacts in a less competitive setting was key for Liza Swift of Brixchicks.
 “I learned so much from the other attendees…[and] as a wine blogger, the greatest benefit I got was the expansion of my travel horizons to the other attendee destinations such as Ohio, Michigan, Colorado and Texas.
 I tried great wine from places I had never considered visiting and now have a burning desire to go and tell the readers.”